 The relationship, if any, between the purity of orbital fractures and their secondary ocular problems has not been elucidated to date.

 Of these, there is no agreement as to the incidence of injury.
-It is likely that the specialty of the physician conducting the research may possibly account for the inconsistencies.
+It is likely that the specialty of the physician conducting the research might possibly account for the inconsistencies.
 In contrast, since our hospital protocol requires that all orbital fractures receive an ophthalmic examination, we believe that our results are unbiased; the true incidence of intraocular injury is approximately 17%.

 Diplopia field: limit on up or downgaze: r/o IR entrapment vs hemorrhage/edema alone: CTEvaluation - Full Ophthalmic Exam Plus